Prioritizing restoration and conservation of sagebrush ecosystems in northwestern Colorado

-We are currently adapting the Prioritizing Restoration of Sagebrush Ecosystems Tool (PReSET; Duchardt et al. 2021) for use by Colorado Parks and Wildlife (CPW) as a pilot project for using PReSET to guide local scale conservation delivery within the Sagebrush Conservation Design.
+We recently adapted the Prioritizing Restoration of Sagebrush Ecosystems Tool (PReSET; Duchardt et al. 2021) for use by Colorado Parks and Wildlife (CPW) as a pilot project for using PReSET to guide local scale conservation delivery within the Sagebrush Conservation Design.
 In 2022, we conducted a stakeholder workshop series to inform the expansion of PReSET across the Colorado River Basin (CRB).
 During the workshop series, stakeholders expressed considerable interest in more localized applications of PReSET for the CRB.
 Northwest Colorado represents a region with considerable ongoing sagebrush restoration and supports important sagebrush ecosystems and associated plant communities characteristic of the sagebrush biome, making it an ideal location for piloting the tool’s expansion.

 Prioritizing sagebrush protection and restoration within the upper Colorado River Basin